top of page

 Yamaha was one of the first brands to plagiarize Floyd Rose designs, introducing a "Vibrato System" bridge with a locking nut in 1984.
 (This was before Floyd Rose had been granted the '461 and '236 patents for a fine tuner system.)
 While it had no name, it utilized knife edges for the pivot, and fine tuners at the end of individual saddle arms.
 It also loaded the strings through the back and did not need the balls cut off.
 Each saddle had a locking plate that screwed down with a grub screw.
 The base plate had a rectangular turret with threaded hole for the tremolo arm to screw into.
 The unit only pitched down.

-Further developments of this tremolo system evolved into the highly-respected "Rocking Magic Series," used by Yamaha all the way through to the 2000s.
+Further developments of this tremolo system evolved into the highly-respected "Rocking Magic Series," including left handed versions, used by Yamaha all the way through to the mid 2000s.

 Status: Obsolete